MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/unity-multiplayer-api-reference/PlayFab.Multiplayer/PlayFabMultiplayer/OnLobbyFindLobbiesCompleted.md

 # PlayFabMultiplayer.OnLobbyFindLobbiesCompleted event

-Event triggered when the operation started by a previous call to !:PlayFabMultiplayer.FindLobbies() completed.
+Event triggered when the operation started by a previous call to [`FindLobbies`](./FindLobbies.md) completed.

 ```csharp
 public static event OnLobbyFindLobbiesCompletedHandler OnLobbyFindLobbiesCompleted;